UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT for Predictive Tasks

 \myparagraph{Depth Estimation.} We next apply UPLiFT to monocular depth estimation on COCO-Stuff.
 Like \cite{couairon2025jafar}, we report the $\delta_1$ score, which is a thresholded accuracy score, and the Root Mean Square Error (RMSE).
 Predicting visual depth from monocular cues requires a broader understanding of the entire image.
 In theory, the cross-attention-based methods, LoftUp, JAFAR, and AnyUp, should have an advantage in this task, as their feature pooling approach can gather broader information from wider image regions.
-However, we find that UPLiFT ties with AnyUp for the lowest RMSE score, and is second only to AnyUp for $\delta_1$ score.
+However, we find that UPLiFT ties with AnyUp-v1 for the lowest RMSE score, and is beaten only by AnyUp-v1 and v2 for $\delta_1$ score.
 These results demonstrate that our UPLiFT features, which are upsampled using only local information through our Local Attender, can still derive sufficient global information from the backbone features to achieve competitive performance in depth estimation.